youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/10/log.md

 ### SbLogFlush ###

 Flushes the log buffer on some platforms.
+This method is safe to call from multiple threads.

 #### Declaration ####